Isogeny-based Group Signatures and Accountable Ring Signatures in QROM: Introduction

-Due to the lack of the homomorphic property in group-action assumptions, it is usually infeasible to transform results obtained from group-based assumptions to those from group-action-based assumptions.
-Our work demonstrates the possibility for constructing advanced cryptographic primitives with group-action-based assumptions, despite its limited properties.
+We base our construction on the {\em decisional CSIDH assumption} (D-CSIDH).
+From an abstract viewpoint, D-CSIDH is a natural generalization of DDH that is built on the weaker group-action structure.
+Due to the lack of homomorphic properties in group-action assumptions, it is usually infeasible to transform results obtained from group-based assumptions to those from group-action-based assumptions.
+Our work demonstrates the possibility of constructing advanced cryptographic primitives with group-action-based assumptions despite its limited expressiveness.
+For future works and open problems, please refer to Supplementary~\ref{sec:open_problem} for more detail.

-Our construction of ARS does not satisfy some of the (too) stringent definitions, such as the one from \cite{bootle15}.
-Nevertheless, it already suffices to imply a group signature.
-Therefore, we believe that our work would be a meaningful starting point for the study of advanced isogeny-based signatures.

-\subsection{Technical Overview}
+\paragraph{\bf Related Work} A line of works \cite{beullens2020calamari, lai2021collusion, BDKLP22} result in efficient isogeny-based ring and group signatures in CROM.
+However, they are also affected by a recently discovered flaw \cite{FSwA23, FSwA23_Devevey} in the analyses of the Fiat-Shamir with Aborts (FSwA) paradigm. \footnote{We furthermore confirmed with Yi-Fu Lai, one of the co-authors of \cite{lai2021collusion,BDKLP22}, that it is indeed affected by the FSwA flaw.} While \cite{FSwA23, FSwA23_Devevey} have proposed patches for this flaw, the aforementioned isogeny-based group signature schemes are neither covered nor easily fixed.

+Moreover, the works \cite{beullens2020calamari, lai2021collusion, BDKLP22} do not seem to achieve QROM security primarily because their underlying sigma protocols violate the so-called collapsing property, which is required for most currently available quantum rewinding techniques, e.g. \cite{Unr12,chiesa2022post}.
+Specifically, in the underlying sigma protocols of these works, a prover can produce two distinct responses for the same challenge—particularly when the challenge is zero.
+An alternative strategy is to rely on the so-called Unruh's transformation, a method used to enforce the unique-response property by having the prover commit to a single response per challenge.
+This does not seem directly applicable to \cite{lai2021collusion, BDKLP22} either due to the extra RO queries involved in the underlying sigma protocol.
+Therefore, even if the aforementioned FSwA flaws in these works are patched in the future, an upgrade to QROM security remains non-trivial.
+We refer readers to \cref{sec:hardnessQROM} and \cref{Tech:FSwA} for more details.

+\section{Technical overview}

-In this overview, we assume some familiarity for sigma protocols and the Fiat-Shamir transformation \cite{fiat1987how}.
+\ifnum\submission=1 \fi In this overview, we assume some familiarity for sigma protocols and the Fiat-Shamir transformation \cite{fiat1987how}. \ifnum\submission=1 \fi